karndeb/Arxiv-Neural-Search/README.md

 - The Frontend provides the direct pdf links to the papers incase you want to download the papers

 ## Requirements
-- Create two empty directory called data and models
+- Create two empty directories called data and models
 - Run the colab notebook in the notebooks folder to generate the data and the serialized index and save it in the two respective folders

 ## Installation & Usage